-Semaglutide Price: How to Get the Best Deal
+Semaglutide Price 2026: How to Get the Best GLP1 Deal Without Insurance (Buyer Guide)

 Quick Answer: The semaglutide price you pay in 2026 depends heavily on your insurance status, which brand you use, and which savings program you access.
 Brand-name options like Ozempic and Wegovy now start as low as $199–$349 per month through Novo Nordisk’s direct cash-pay programs, down from over $1,000.
 Medicare and Medicaid patients can pay as little as $245 per month.
 Generic semaglutide is not yet available in the U.S., but patent expirations in other countries are accelerating the timeline.